bethesdamd/twitter_follower_co_occurrence/README.md

 So, we need to calculate, for every given pair of users, how many followers they have in common.

+For example, for the above data, the co-occurrences totals would be:

+MarwanMuasher:shubeilat,1
+MarwanMuasher:majliselhassan,1

-Calculating the co-occurrences is a tad compute intensive but can be done quickly if coded properly.
-That's what this software does.
+Calculating these co-occurrences is a tad compute intensive but can be done quickly if coded properly.
+This software, running on an old laptop, will read and process a data file of nearly 1 million lines, in about ten seconds.